 Fast forward to a few weeks ago when my teenage son said to me, “Please don’t make us go cut down our tree this year.”
 He didn’t even want to get a tree from a lot.
 I knew I couldn’t change his mind and there would be no joy in the experience if I forced him to go or if I went without the kids.
 My daughter didn’t want to go, either.
 It was time for me to bend.

-Bending is another word for adapting.
+Bending is another word for adapting or being flexible.
 Although we have a lot of power to create the lives we want, there are going to be times – especially in our relationships – when adapting is the way to connect, move forward, and experience more of what we really want.
 This flexibility is vital if we want to reach our goals.
 It is a dance that can feel awkward at first for those without a lot of practice.
 Over time, it becomes easier and more enjoyable.

 For as long as I’d held on to our tree tradition, as soon as my son spoke up, I knew it was time to bend.
 I immediately thought of all the challenges that went along with cutting down a tree and how much easier it would be to be to have an artificial one.
 I was already bending.
 Still, I checked in with the rest of the family, talked with my partner, and took some time to say farewell to my beloved tradition.

 The joy of connecting around a family tradition is what was most special to me about getting a tree.
 I can still experience that, even if it doesn’t happen in the way I’d prefer.
 That’s bending.
 I ordered an artificial tree and everyone has agreed to assemble and decorate it together as a family.

 I will miss the smell of a tree in my home, the unique character that each tree brings, and the repetition of a beloved holiday ritual.
 But more importantly, I’m leaning into the process of bending with my family so that we can build a new tradition and connect in a new way.
 That, for me, is the most important thing of all.